OpenAndrexial/Optifine/README.md

 # Emerald Launcher
-A custom noob wpf minecraft launcher written with C#
+A custom noob wpf Minecraft launcher written with C#
 <br>
 The idea of the creation by https://github.com/TurtlzYT
 <br>